 6. See Fire and Ice – The Summer Edition

 No, not the ski jumping spectacular show from each winter.
 We’re talking volcanoes and glaciers, all the incredible geological features visible in the alpine each summer, like the iconic Black Tusk and Overlord Glacier.
-Guided glacier walks get you up close to learn more about them, and flightseeing tours via helicopter or floatplane are a spectacular way to see the mountains from the air.
+Guided glacier walks get you up close to learn more about them, and flightseeing tours via helicopter or floatplane are a spectacular way to see the mountains from the air (check out the ice caves tour here).
 Learn more about Whistler’s natural history at the Whistler Museum, and keep an eye out for Whistler Blackcomb’s geology and ecology tours (check in with Guest Services for dates and times).

 8. Look to the Skies